Lozarth/outs0urce/README.md

-# outs0urce
+# uns0urce
-Autotype for s0urce.io with UI integration
+Auto type and auto choose target for s0urce.io with custom UI